Pittsburgh Steelers: The pre-merger era (1933–1968)

+Art Rooney, a Pittsburgh native and accomplished multi-sport athlete, developed a passion for football that led him to found the semi-professional Hope-Harvey Football Club as a teenager, widely considered the precursor to the Steelers.

+In May 1933, Rooney was awarded an NFL franchise for a $2,500 fee, establishing the Pittsburgh Professional Football Club (later renamed the Steelers), which began play that season as the Pittsburgh Pirates at Forbes Field.

 The Steelers first took to the field as the Pittsburgh Pirates on September 20, 1933, losing 23–2 to the New York Giants.
 Through the 1930s, the Pirates never finished higher than second place in their division, or with a record better than .500 (1936).
 Pittsburgh did make history in 1938 by signing Byron White, a future Justice of the U.S. Supreme Court, to what was at the time the biggest contract in NFL history, but he played only one year with the Pirates before signing with the Detroit Lions.
 Prior to the 1940 season, the Pirates renamed themselves the Steelers.

 During World War II, the Steelers experienced player shortages.
 They twice merged with other NFL franchises to field a team.
 During the 1943 season, they merged with the Philadelphia Eagles forming the "Phil-Pitt Eagles" and were known as the "Steagles".
 This team went 5–4–1.
 In 1944, they merged with the Chicago Cardinals and were known as Card-Pitt (or, mockingly, as the "Carpets").
 This team finished 0–10, marking the only winless team in franchise history.